oveee92/vaulti/README.md

 ## To decrypt
 ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheAnsibleVaultedVariable"
 ```

-Gross...
+Yikes...

 If you wish you had `ansible-vault edit` for partially encrypted files, that is what this utility is trying to do.

 ## Why you should NOT use this

 This is created by a sysadmin, not a serious programmer.
-It is very possible that any exceptions thrown here will overwrite your file with junk or empty data.
+It is very possible that any exceptions thrown here will overwrite the partially encrypted yaml file with junk or empty data.
-So if you don't have your files in a git repo with the ability to revert files, please dont use this yet :)
+So if you don't have your files in a git repo with the ability to revert files easily, please dont use this in production yet :)

 ## Usage